Red Lentil Tofu (Soy-free Tofu)

-Easy 2-ingredient Red Lentil tofu.
+Easy 2-ingredient Red Lentil Tofu.
 If you love tofu and would like some varieties or if you are sensitive to soy, this recipe is for you!

 The inspiration behind this Red Lentil Tofu recipe